-This course emphasizes the organizational and operational strategies needed to start a business or buy an existing small business and to operate an ongoing enterprise.
+3 sem hrs crThis course emphasizes the organizational and operational strategies needed to start a business or buy an existing small business and to operate an ongoing enterprise.
 Prerequisite: BUS 1210 or permission of the appropriate department chair.

 BUS 2910 - Career Development